Child performance licences

 • if the performance is recorded for a possible use in a broadcast

-Instead of issuing individual licences in some cases we may be able to issue a Body of Persons licence which covers multiple children.
-A Body of Persons licence covers the organisation for a set period of time or for a specific performance.
+Instead of issuing individual licences, we may be able to issue a Body of Persons licence which covers multiple children.
+A Body of Persons licence covers the organisation for a set period or for a specific performance.

-A Body of Persons licence cannot be issued where performers are paid, require time off school or have already been involved with 4 days performance in the previous 6 months.
+A Body of Persons licence cannot be issued where performers are paid or have already been involved with 4 days of performance in the previous 6 months.

 Access Children in entertainment application and Body of Persons exemption application.